neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/CommandReference.rst

 **Publish changes of a workspace**

-This command publishes all modified, created or deleted nodes in the specified workspace to the live workspace.
+This command publishes all modified, created or deleted nodes in the specified workspace to its base workspace.
+If a target workspace is specified, the content is published to that workspace instead.

 Arguments
 ^^^^^^^^^